probe-dock/probe-dock-site/_drafts/2016-04-26-probedock-v0.1.28.md

 <a name="technical-health"></a>

-### Health widget now based on continuous integration by default
+### Health widget now based on continuous integration results by default

 The project health pie chart now displays the state of the latest test run by a technical user (by default).
 This will most likely be the latest run on your continuous integration server,